layer5io/istio-service-mesh-workshop/lab-2/optional.md

 Once you are in the `Dashboards` screen you can create a new dashboard by using `Create a New Dashboard` button.
 It will take you right to a new dashboard.
 ![](img/ao_new_dashboard.png)

-You can now give your dashboard a suitable name.
+You can now give your dashboard a temporary name.
 Next click on the button shown in the previous image.
 It will open up a menu with an option to import a dashboard.

 ![](img/ao_import_menu.png)

-Clicking the `Import Dashboard` menu item will open a popup where we can enter the contents of appoptics_dashboard.yaml file
+Clicking the `Import Dashboard` menu item will open a popup where we can enter the contents of `deployment_files/appoptics_dashboard.yaml` file
 ![](img/ao_import.png)

 After pasting the contents, we can validate it by using the `Validate` button